fjp/ppp/ch5-errors/trythis/07-5.8-estimation/README.md

 This is an ability — a simple habit, really — that can save us a lot of time and confusion.

+In a regular hexagon the side lengths are the same as the radius of a circle that goes through each of the six corners.